 Highlights include performing with: Vince Giordano and the Nighthawks, Abigail Washburn, Clay Ross, Jayme Stone, Jacob Jolliff Band, Loudon Wainwright III, Mark Guiliana, Jeff Taylor and more.

 Bobby has recently been heavily involved in recording with chart-topping pop artists in the US.
 He is most recognized for playing violin on Grammy-award winning album folklore, by Taylor Swift.
-He has also recorded for Clairo, Lourde, Diana Ross, Bleachers, Phosphorescent, Florence and the Machine, and more.
+He has also recorded for Clairo, Lorde, Diana Ross, Bleachers, Phosphorescent, Florence and the Machine, The 1975 and more.

 Bobby's favorite instrument is his 5 string violin designed by Welsh maker Tim Phillips.
 His philosophy is to work hard, allow room for creativity, and be a good person.